dgraph-io/dgraph-docs/content/dql-syntax/dql-rdf.md

   parent = "dql-syntax"
   weight = 3
 +++
-Dgrpah supports Resource Description Framework (RDF) when creating, importing and exporting data.
-Queries always return JSON at this time.
+Dgrpah natively supports Resource Description Framework (RDF) when creating, importing and exporting data.
+Dgraph Client libraries can be used to query RDF as well.

 [RDF 1.1](https://www.w3.org/RDF/) is a Semantic Web Standard for data interchange defined by the W3C.
 It expresses statements about resources.
 The format of these statements is simple and in the form of triples.